git-hulk/rdbtools/README.md

 $ # edit method userHandler as you like, good luck!
 ```

+> Note:

-> Note: Remeber don't free any parameters (like key, vals) in userHandler, as we freed it already.
+> Remeber don't free any parameters (like key, vals) in userHandler, as we do that already.

-Prototype is below:
+> Prototype is below:

 ```c
 /*